dtao/PhilosopherDeveloper/source/posts/am-i-an-engineer.markdown

 I've said that it can be difficult for these two kinds of software developers to work together.
 Regardless, I still believe we have a lot to learn from one another by crossing from one side of the spectrum to the other on a regular basis, at least socially if not professionally.
 So think about whether you're more like a "craftsman" or more like an "engineer" as I've described them[^more-like-not-same-as], and seek out people who you think are different from you.

-The fact that Richard Gabriel wrote about the MIT approach and the New Jersey approach *decades* ago--and it still feels relevant today--says something to me.
+The fact that Richard Gabriel wrote about the MIT approach and the New Jersey approach *decades* ago---and it still feels relevant today---says something to me.
 Gabriel may have concluded that "Worse is Better"; but it's clear to me that, just as there will always be different personalities, both philosophies of software development are here to stay.
-So let's do our best to understand each other--or at least not kill each other.
+So let's do our best to understand each other---or at least not kill each other.

 [^maybe-not-worst-case]: OK, maybe not *worst* case scenario.
 But it would still be unfortunate.